 All Canadian purchases are denominated in USD, but are inclusive of all Canadian sales taxes.

-COPYRIGHT © 2019, OPTIMAL HEALTH & WELLNESS INC. ALL RIGHTS RESERVED
+COPYRIGHT © 2019, OPTIMAL HEALTH & WELLNESS ALL RIGHTS RESERVED